JonnyOrman/CRYMIUM/README.md

 # CRYMIUM

-CRYMIUM is a plugin for CRYENGINE that allows you to use UIs made with web technologies in your games.
+CRYMIUM is a plugin for CRYENGINE that allows you to use UIs made with web technologies (HTML, CSS, JavaScript) in your games.
 It runs on the Chromium Embedded Framework.

 It is still a work in progress and contributions are very welcome!